-During this COVID-19 Pandemic please don’t hesitate to contact us as we are always available.
+During this COVID-19 Pandemic please don’t hesitate to contact me as I am always available.

 Please stay safe and healthy!